r2d2m/Lootie/README.md

 This method takes an integer `times` parameter and an optional type parameter _(defaulting to the `probability_type` property value)_ and returns an array of generated `LootTableItem` objects.
 It internally utilizes either the `weight()` or `roll_tier()` method based on the provided type.

 `times` does not represent the amount of items to generate but the **number of times the generation will be applied** so more `times` means more probability to get the items from this loot table.

+if `allow_duplicates` is enabled, an item can be repeated in the returned generation, disable it to only return unique items.

 **Basic example**